mworks/mworks-issues/README.md

-# mworks-issues
-MWorks issue tracker
+This is the issue tracker for [MWorks](https://mworks.github.io/).
+For support requests, please visit the [support site](https://mworks.tenderapp.com/).